Basis-Independent Spectral Methods for Non-linear Optical Response in Arbitrary Tight-binding Models: Numerical results

 \section{Numerical results}

 In this section we showcase several examples, of increasing complexity, to compare our formalism with the literature.
-Starting with Graphene, we compute the linear optical conductivity and verify that it agrees perfectly with the $\boldsymbol{k}$-space formalism.
-Breaking the sublattice symmetry with hexagonal Boron Nitride (h-BN), we are able to obtain the photoconductivity and check that it too agrees perfectly.
+Starting with graphene, we compute the linear optical conductivity and verify that it agrees perfectly with the $\boldsymbol{k}$-space formalism.
+Breaking the sublattice symmetry with gapped graphene, we are able to obtain the second-order conductivity and check that it too agrees perfectly.
 This proves that our method is able to accurately reproduce the existing results.
-Then, we show two examples that cannot be reproduced easily with the $\boldsymbol{k}$-space formalism: second harmonic generation (SHG) in h-BN with Anderson disorder and vacancies of varying concentration.
+Then, we show two examples that cannot be reproduced easily with the $\boldsymbol{k}$-space formalism: second harmonic generation in gapped graphene with Anderson disorder and vacancies of varying concentration.
 Finally, the convergence properties are evaluated and the efficiency of the method is discussed.

-\subsection{Linear optical response in Graphene}
+\subsection{Linear optical response in graphene}

 Let $a$ be the distance between consecutive atoms in the honeycomb lattice.
 Then, the primitive vectors between unit cells are (see Figure \ref{lattice_graphene})

 and the distance vectors between nearest neighbors are